ClaudiuHiticas/BecBlog/README.md

 # BecBlog
-This is a simple exemple for a blog created in Flask Python.
+This is a simple example for a blog created in Flask Python.